ruks001/data_generation_1.0/README.md

 # II.
 MAIN TASK

 ### 1.Generate and store images.
 (The images are stored in 'image_data' folder and masks are stored in 'mask_data' folder.)
+The images in the "resources" folder is in RGBA format.
+If you want to add more images to generate data, they must be in RGBA format.
 ```
 python generate_dataset.py
 ```